rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-26-946be37e65ecc226-suspension-of-trading-in-bonds-of-state-bank-of-india.md

 stocks:
 - SBIN
 tags:
-- trading-suspension
+- bond
-- bonds
+- corporate-action
 - debt-securities
-- corporate-actions
-- redemption
 - interest-payment
 - record-date
+- redemption
+- suspension
 title: Suspension of Trading in Bonds of STATE BANK OF INDIA for Redemption and Interest Payment
 ---